lcdumort/lcdumort.github.io/docs/_posts/2022-01-09-understanding-chemistry-with-python-consecutive-reactions.md

 >>> import numpy as np
 >>> import matplotlib.pyplot as plt
 ```
-When running those lines, you should just be prompted on a new line without any output.
+When running those lines, you should just be prompted a new line without any output.
 If you receive an error in one of those lines, you most likely haven't installed them.
 you can conveniently install these through `pip` by running (in a Bash shell!):
 ```
 $ pip install [package]